21. I’ve Learned How to Treat People Properly

 Two weeks later, the church made arrangements so in future gatherings, we could watch church movies as well as read Almighty God’s words.
 These movies all fellowshiped on the truth and testified to God, so watching them could help us understand the truth.
 At the next gathering, Brother Chen said, “This is a great plan.
 Some leaders and co-workers just share platitudes in gatherings, so it’s better to watch movies.
 I found my duty really hard at first because I didn’t understand the truth.
 But then I prayed, leaned on God, and read God’s words more, and these church movies have helped me a lot, too.
 I’ve understood some truths from them.
 Now I’m pretty skilled in my duty and have a basic grasp on the principles.
 I achieve a lot in my duty.”
 I found his fellowship repugnant and beyond the pale, and I thought, “You really grab every little chance to show off, don’t you?
 You’re so arrogant!”
 We later lined up a few issues to be dealt with at our next gathering and Brother Chen jumped in to hog three of them.
 He also assigned the remaining issues to others to give fellowship on.
 Just as I was assigning a group leader to host the gathering, Brother Chen asked him in a doubtful tone, “Are you sure you can do it?”
 Hearing him say this as if only he could possibly host the gathering, I became furious, and thought, “You’re so unreasonable.
 You’re just showing off to get others to look up to you.
 If that’s what you’re after, then you can forget it.”
 So I rearranged everything and didn’t allow him to host the gathering.
 Over that period of time, I felt such distaste for Brother Chen whenever I thought about his behavior, I felt he was way too arrogant, that it knew no bounds.
 So I pegged him as a person who couldn’t change and decided that someone as arrogant as him was simply not suited to do his duty.
 I thought I had to just replace him and that would be that.

 So I went to Brother Chen and fellowshiped with him on some passages of God’s words and pointed out his faults.
 He began to understand his own arrogant disposition and he recognized the danger of leaving it unresolved.
 He said my fellowship and warning was really helpful, and he wanted to reflect on himself and seek the truth to resolve his corrupt disposition.
 I was so moved to hear him say this, but I also felt bad.
-He wasn’t incapable of change like I’d imagined. but had become obsessed with his corruption and faults, even judging and excluding him.
-I thought that as long as I pursued the truth, then my arrogant disposition would change, so why had I decided that Brother Chen couldn’t change?
-I didn’t demand much of myself, so why did I expect so much from Brother Chen?
-It was so unfair to treat someone that way.
+He wasn’t incapable of change like I’d imagined.
+It was me who hadn’t done my duty well.
+I hadn't really tried to help him with a loving heart.
+I was so arrogant and devoid of humanity!

 Later, at a gathering, I heard the brother from the above give this sermon: “All of corrupt mankind possesses an arrogant disposition.
 Even those who love the truth and who pursue being perfected all have an arrogant and self-righteous disposition, though this does not affect their ability to attain salvation and be perfected.
 As long as people are able to accept the truth and accept pruning and dealing, and are able to absolutely submit to the truth no matter what the circumstances, then they are entirely capable of achieving salvation and being perfected.
 In fact, among those who are truly of good caliber and really have resolutions, there are none who are not arrogant.
 This is a fact.
 God’s chosen people must treat others in the proper manner.
 They must not delimit someone as not a good person and as someone who cannot be saved and perfected simply because that person is extremely arrogant and self-righteous. … On this point, one needs to understand God’s will.
 There is no such person as one whose caliber is good and who has resolution, and who is not at all arrogant or self-righteous; if there was, then that would most certainly be someone putting on a guise or a false outward appearance.
 One must know that all of corrupt mankind has an arrogant and conceited nature.
 This is an undeniable fact” (The Fellowship From the Above).
 This helped me better understand how to treat people with an arrogant disposition.
 It’s not that they’re unable to change.
 The key is to see whether they can pursue and accept the truth.
 If they can accept the truth, and accept God’s judgment, chastisement, pruning and dealing, then there’s no reason why they can’t change and be perfected by God.
 In reality, people who have gifts, strengths and caliber are all pretty arrogant.
 But because their caliber is good, they understand the truth quickly and are productive in their duties.
 When people like this understand the truth and act with principle, it really benefits the work of God’s house.
 Brother Chen had good caliber, so I should help him out of love more, and fellowship more to support him.
 Only that would be considerate to God’s will.